Paszkoo/Real_Time_Whisper_IoT/README.md

 # Real Time Whisper by Paszko V1.3,
 ### Description
-It uses Open AI Whisper model and by recording 2 second chunks from default audio input device, prints recognized speech.
-Works with both CPU and CUDA and has special function for choosing it so it wont crash.
-Require linux to dockerize it.
+It uses Locally Open AI Whisper model and by recording 2 second chunks from default audio input device, prints recognized speech.
+And RTWI* uses Yolov8 model to predict what he can see from laptop camera.
+Works with both CPU and CUDA.
+Required linux to dockerize it.
 I know there are tokens and ssl certs in code but its just for testing okay..

 ### Linux required for easier installation, making docker can read microphone from windows is quite complicated